 Whether you’re looking for a change of scenery or are putting your place on the market, redecorating the interior of your historic house should be approached differently than a typical redecoration project.

-Similar to the facade, the interior of your house will broadcast certain messages about its history and may also highlight personal attributes of those living in the space.
-Just as preserving a historic structure’s exterior, retaining its interior aesthetic is about maintaining our tangible past in a livable way.
+Similar to the facade, the interior of your house not only reflects its residents’ taste, but it also broadcasts certain messages about its history.
+Just as with preserving a historic structure’s exterior, retaining its interior aesthetic is about maintaining our tangible past in a livable way.

-Whether your personal taste veers towards the more utilitarian industrial or the comfortable traditionalist, there are countless ways in which to preserve your house’s interior features while decorating it in the way you like.
-Because the possibilities are endless, here are just a few suggestions to help you get started.
+Whether your personal taste veers towards utilitarian industrial or comfortable traditionalist, there are countless ways in which to preserve your house’s interior features while decorating it in the way you like.
+Here are a few suggestions to get you started.